edwardgunning/ISBS-Short-Course/practicals/01-smoothing.md

 abline(v = log10_lambda_range[best_lambda_index])
 ```

-Some more things to try:
+**Some points to try or discuss in the Q&A:**

-- Think about how you would code ordinary cross-validation
+- How you would code ordinary cross-validation (leave-one-out and
-  (leave-one-out and $k$-fold).
+  $k$-fold)?

-- Think about how you would examine regression assumptions using what is
+- How would you examine regression assumptions using what is returned by
-  returned by `smooth.basis()`.
+  `smooth.basis()`?

+- How would you deal with curves measured at different time points?

 # 4 Working with `fd` Objects